MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-geo-replication.md

 ### Delete secondary region

-To remove a secondary region, click on the **...**-elipsis next to the region, and click **Delete**.
-Follow the instructions in the pop-up blade to delete the region.
+To remove a secondary region, click on the **...**-ellipsis next to the region, and click **Delete**.
+To delete the region, follow the instructions in the pop-up blade.
 :::image type="content" source="./media/service-bus-geo-replication/delete-secondary-region-from-geo-replication.png" alt-text="Screenshot showing how to a secondary region.":::

 ### Failover flow

 A failover is triggered manually by the customer (either explicitly through a command, or through client owned business logic that triggers the command) and never by Azure.
 It gives the customer full ownership and visibility for outage resolution on Azure's backbone.
 In the portal, click on the **Promote** icon, and follow the instructions in the pop-up blade to delete the region.

-When setting the **Promote maximum grace period**, the service will try to catch up the replication lag for this amount of time before initiating the failover.
-Once the lag has been caught up, or the grace period has elapsed, whichever comes first, the failover will be initiated.
+When setting the **Promote maximum grace period**, the service tries to catch up the replication lag for this amount of time before initiating the failover.
+Once the lag catches up, or the grace period elapses, whichever comes first, the failover is initiated.

 :::image type="content" source="./media/service-bus-geo-replication/failover-to-secondary-region.png" alt-text="Image showing the flow of failover from primary to secondary region.":::

 After the failover is initiated:

-1. The FQDN is updated to point to the secondary region, this can take up to a few minutes.
+1. The FQDN is updated to point to the secondary region, which can take up to a few minutes.
     > [!NOTE]
     > You can check the current primary region by initiating a ping command:
     > ping *your-namespace-fully-qualified-name*